 I learned how to consistently deliver successful results.

 These key learning points were critical to my success.

-The frontline is in control ; it’s where the intentions of the organization’s strategy turns into successful performance and results.
+The front line is in control; it’s where the intentions of the organization’s strategy turn into successful performance and results.
 They deal with customers; they hold the power of whether a customer buys from or ignores the company.

-Ego is an amazing driving force for success but it can also steal it from you.
-In situations where things have not gone the way you intended, ego must be muzzled.
+Surely, the ego is an amazing driving force for success, but it can also steal it from you.
+In situations where things have not gone the way you intended, the ego must be muzzled.
 When an individual suffers a setback (and everyone does at some point) the overwhelming force that pushes them to lash out against the injustice must be subdued.